FilipKon13/solve_sudoku/README.md

 | Solving | 0.0149s |
 | In total | 0.9834s |

-There is definitely room for improvement (e.g. capturing faster, smaller NN), but at the moment even putting number into browser takes significant time in comparison.
+There is definitely room for improvement (e.g. capturing faster, smaller NN), but at the moment even putting numbers into browser takes significant time in comparison.